SuperNova76/FastFrames/docs/tutorial.md

 Then, each region has a list of variables for which histograms will be created.
 The variables have a name (to be used in the output), title (the format is `title; x axis title; y axis title`), definition which is a name of the column (i.e. it cannot be a formula) and binning.
 The `type` of the variable tells the c++ code which c++ template type to pass.
-This allows to reduce the need for JITing, thus reducing memory and the time before the event loop os being executed.
+This allows to reduce the need for JITing, thus reducing memory and the time before the event loop is being executed.
 Only some types are supported: "int", "long long int", "unsigned long", "unsigned long long int", "float" and "double".
 For other types, or if you do not care about this performance part, you can leave this empty and the code will JIT the correct type.